-PL/SQL supports two different notations for procedure calls, namely positional
+PL/SQL supports two different notations for procedure calls, namely

-which method to use; the compiler doesn’t care one whit.
+decide which method to use; the compiler doesn’t care one whit.

-In daily business I was asked whether both notations are supported through JDBC.
-The
+In daily business I was asked whether both notations are supported

-reading this article!
+too after reading this article!

 In PL/SQL the following procedure is defined for test purpose: